 The guards hesitated.
 All feared the strange creature bearing its teeth at them, not just this, the first set of guards were witness to the truth of Kurono's life.
 Enji was deep in thought, unsure if Renzo had spoken the truth, although a lot of it did make sense.

 “I’ve done everything you’ve ever asked, but it was never enough.
 You had my loyalty.
 My body was yours to command.
-You used me to kill Kurono's true mapa and then you ordered me dead!”
-Renzo yelled back.
+You used me to kill Kurono's true mapa, to steal Noko for you...
+I obeyed, without question or hesitance.
+I worshipped you.
+I would have taken this secret with me to my grave.
+All I ever wanted was to serve you.
+But you were disgusted with me, with what you had me do, and so you preferred to order me dead!”
+Renzo yelled back, pained by the memory.

-Young Renzo was raised without a parent, having succumbed to disease, but the youngling showed promise and was adopted into the Royal Guard.
-The leafling revered the monarch, the Light Of Lights, although this love was never returned.
-Demeri used the orphan's love and devotion to inflict pain unto others.
+Young Renzo was raised without a mapa, having succumbed to disease, but the sproutling showed promise and was adopted into the Royal Guard.
+Ren revered the Monarch, the Light Of Lights, although this love was never returned.
+Demeri used the orphan's love and devotion to inflict pain.
 Renzo did all that was asked, but did not expect that taking Hori's life would leave a scar.

 "As you said, your body was mine to command.
 It is my privilege and birthright as Sovereign.
-You failed to remove yourself from the world when I asked."
+You failed to remove yourself from the world when I asked!
+A true worshipper would not have failed me in this."
 Demeri said.
 "Guards, rid the realm of this taint."

 The guards inched forward, but Enji spoke up again.
-"With respect, my Brightest, it is disconcerting to hear that your leafling is illegitimate."
+"With respect my Brightest, it is disconcerting to hear that Kurono is illegitimate."